 Many banks and credit card issuers, such as Bank of America, HSBC, Wells Fargo, and Capital One offer consumers their own debt management plans (DMP) as part of the Call to Action.
 This is a government supported debt assistance program that will reduce interest rates, eliminate fees, and help in other ways.
 It often involves some form of payment plan as well.
 Continue.

 Credit card forbearance programs are offered by companies.
 Once again, the major lenders including Chase, Bank of America, Citibank, Discover Card, and others offer credit card forbearance programs that may allow consumers to delay monthly payments from six months to over a year.
 These programs may also lower interest rates, reduce a customer’s minimum monthly payment, or waive all fees.
 But they were really created to provide consumers with more time to pay any bills they owe on.
 Click here for more details on credit card forbearance programs.

 Military credit and debt counseling is offered to active service members as part of the Military OneSource Program.
 The federal government created this program in partnership with non-profits such as the National Foundation for Credit Counseling.
 Any member of the military, whether active duty or a reserve, may qualify for free advice and counseling.
 Clients can have a number of financial issues addressed, including excessive credit card or medical debts, sign up for budgeting workshops, credit repair and more.
 Read Military OneSource Program.

 Salary advance or payday loans can be difficult for borrowers to pay off due to their high interest rates and associated fees.
+Some lenders also try to make the process more difficult as well.
 Find ways both eliminate and consolidate payday loans.